Chicago Visa Checklist

 Photocopy of this page

-FBI Background Check (Original and copy of FBI background check apostilled and translated by a certified translator only) As for the copies, include your background check, apostille, and translation, and then a copy of that group of documents.
-Reminder!
-Don’t remove the apostille when making your copies.
-You can just fold the corner where it is attached instead.
-If you have stayed in another country other than Spain for over 180 days within the last 5 years, you are required to provide a background check through that country as well.
+If you have lived in another country for over 180 days within the last 5 years (Spain is usually exempted), you are required to provide a background check through that country as well.
 (I stayed in Germany for a year, and even though I applied for a German background check, it never came.
 My application was accepted anyway).
 I got lucky.
 I don’t recommend it.

 In general, paperwork in Spain requires the original along with a copy, so it’s a good idea to always check if you need a copy.

-Once you have triple checked everything, make sure to carefully and in an organized fashion, place all of the documents in your USPS express mail envelope that is addressed to the Spanish consulate in Chicago.
-Save the tracking number, and immediately afterwards, save all of your visa documents you collected to a flash drive and the cloud, google drive, or whatever you use.
+Scan everything and have all of your visa documents you collected stored on a flash drive and the cloud, google drive, or whatever you use.
 You will need these documents in the future.

 Upon entry to Spain and within the first thirty days, applicants must apply* for a Foreigner Identity Card or TIE where the applicant is located.
 The TIE will be valid for as long as the auxiliary is enrolled in the program in Spain.